Anas88650/rte-education-ipv/README.md

 ## Research question

 Does more schooling reduce the IPV that women experience, and through which channels?
-I examine three channels: women's attitudes towards wife-beating, their say in household decisions, and who they marry (the husband's schooling and the education and age gaps between spouses).

 ## Data